 As the poet Bashō wrote in 1688:

 Blade of grass

 a firefly lands

 takes off again.

-The group tarried a while, enjoying the evening afterglow and the cries of coyotes.
+We tarried a while, taking pictures and enjoying the evening afterglow and the cries of coyotes.
 Meanwhile, frogs and night birds joined in chorus, and sang the sun to sleep.